sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 within the readahead range are supported by skipping over the intermediate data.

-This is leads to maximum read throughput —but with very expensive backward seeks.
+This delivers maximum sequential throughput —but with very expensive backward seeks.

-### fadvise `normal` (default)

-The `normal` policy starts off reading a file  in `sequential` mode, but if the caller seeks backwards in the stream, it switches from sequential to `random`.

-This policy essentially recognizes the initial read pattern of columnar storage formats (e.g. Apache ORC and Apache Parquet), which seek to the end of a file, read in index data and then seek backwards to selectively read columns.
-The first seeks may be be expensive compared to the random policy, however the overall process is much less expensive than either sequentially reading through a file with the `random` policy, or reading columnar data with the `sequential` policy.
+Applications reading a file in bulk (DistCP, any copy operations) should use sequential access, as should those reading data from gzipped `.gz` files.
+Because the "normal" fadvise policy starts off in sequential IO mode, there is rarely any need to explicit request this policy.

 ### fadvise `random`